KieranXWang/HRS/README.md

 unpredictable changes to the active path (the chain of activate channels which has the same architecture as the base model).

-For more details, please refer to our paper at IJCAI 2019.
+For more details, please refer to our paper https://arxiv.org/abs/1908.07116#.
+Cite our paper using:

 If you have any questions, feel free to contact Xiao Wang by email kxw@bu.edu.